supakonoha/SecureCommunicationsVapor/README.md

     salt: salt)
 ```

 If you want to encrypt some `String` you will need to use `sealChaChaPoly(senderPrivateKey: P256.KeyAgreement.PrivateKey, recipientPublicKey: P256.KeyAgreement.PublicKey, salt: String)` function on the original message.
-It requieres you private key, the other part public key and the salt.
-You will receive the encrypted message that you can send to the other part with your public key and the salt.
+It requieres your private key, the other part public key and the salt.
+You will receive the encrypted message encoded on Base64 that you can send to the other part with your public key and the salt.

 ```swift
 let salt = "This is our salt"